This is a homemade Russian elevator, posing next to the number wall in our gross motor room.

 Sasha raided our toolbox, scrap lumber, and hardware for parts.
 After a quick trip to Home Depot, he deftly constructed a sturdy working elevator.

-The device has been a favorite of Tyoma’s, especially at bedtime.
-The house resounds with Tyoma counting elevator floors at top volume.
+The device has been a favorite of Liev’s, especially at bedtime.
+The house resounds with Liev counting elevator floors at top volume.

 ONE!
 Ddd-dddd-ddddd(←elevator sound effect).
 TWO!
 Dddd-dddd-dddd.
 THREE!
 Dddd dddddd ddddd.